 “I feel like I have gained confidence with my filmmaking techniques, and I also gained a strong group of dedicated friends.” – Simone W. | Severna Park, Maryland

 As smartphones and tablets continue to offer increasingly sophisticated capabilities, filmmakers have begun to turn to their mobile devices for both small and feature-scale projects.
 From Sean Baker’s Sundance feature film, Tangerine, to the Oscar-winning feature documentary, Searching for Sugar Man, mobile filmmaking has proven to be an exciting and innovative method of filmmaking.

-Students in this course use their iPhones or iPads to create strong, visually-driven short films with an emphasis on narrative storytelling.
+Students in this intensive course use their iPhones or iPads to create strong, visually-driven short films with an emphasis on narrative storytelling.
 In the process, they learn a wide range of elementary film production techniques and build a technical and aesthetic foundation structured around film grammar, story development, script writing, sound, and editing.

 Students should arrive on the first day of class with short film ideas ready to pitch; the films are made collaboratively as group projects, so we will be able to use only some of the ideas.

 Participants are expected to have either an iPhone or iPad (newer models are preferable, with the oldest possible iPhone model being the “6S”) and should be prepared to download the mobile video camera app FiLMiC Pro ($15) from the app store.
 Students should also purchase, ahead of time, an iPhone shotgun mic accessory.
 For those who wish to maximize their iPhone's filmmaking abilities, a Moondog iPhone lens, while not required, can be useful.
 Laptops are also highly recommended for editing of the films.